juiceo/cloudflare-worker-cra/README.md

 - Name: CF_ACCOUNT_ID
 - Value: your-account-id
 ```

+PS: Your account id isn't really a secret and could be shared freely, but I feel it's just more convenient to store this
+configuration within the GitHub secrets instead of the repository code.

 That's it!
 Now, just push a new commit into `master` and you'll find your React app deployed at `{app-name}.{your-worker-domain}.workers.dev`